7 Things to Do Before Visiting South Africa

 1. Get the Essentials Sorted Early

-In advance there are some important things you to buy including travel insurance, flights and booking a hotel.
-But once you have done these things the planning isn’t over yet.
 You don’t want to be reliant on others and find yourself alone in a foreign country and in a situation where you don’t have as much information as possible about where you are.

-2. How Are You Going to Travel
+2. Decide How You Going to Travel

 I am very fortunate to be travelling with a group who have visited the country multiple times before, and staying with their family who have lived there for years.
-While all of this makes me feel pretty laid back about my trip to SA, I’m not getting complacent.
-There are lots of other options including structured South Africa gap year options and adventure tours which allow you to see the highlights of the country.

 3. Choose Where to Go